 The participants also reported that PBRF priorities have also affected hiring practices within institutions and this has led to certain amount of disillusionment.
-As one participant commented,
+As one participant commented, discussion during this project and will be a focus in future publications.

 And a lot of people stuck in their discipline mind-set; the PBRF- thinking that they have to hire someone who is going to ensure that we contribute to our PBRF ranking.
 (Māori senior scholar, humanities)